OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 Note: three different types of multistate sampling (i.e. replica swapping between lambda states) methods can be chosen; HREX, SAMS, and independent (no lambda swaps attempted).
 By default the HREX approach is selected, this can be altered using ``simulation_settings.sampler_method`` (default: ``repex``).

+.. todo: issue 792, consolidate this page into its own analysis page and link both RBFE and AFE pages to it
+.. _multistate_analysis:

 Analysis
 ~~~~~~~~